will-moss/isaiah/README.md

 - Wrap every command in a "block" (begin - command - end) to easily distinguish user-sent commands from output
 - Sending to the real terminal the key presses captured from the web (a.k.a sending key presses to a running process)

+Ultimately, please also note that in a multi-node setup, the extra network latency and unexpected buffering from remote terminals may cause additional display artifacts.

 #### An error happens when spawning a new shell on the server / inside a Docker container

 The default commands used to spawn a shell, although being more or less standard, may not fit your environment.
-In this case, please edit the `TTY_SERVER_COMMAND` and `TTY_CONTAINER_COMMAND` variables to define a command that works better in your setup.
+In this case, please edit the `TTY_SERVER_COMMAND` and `TTY_CONTAINER_COMMAND` settings to define a command that works better in your setup.

 #### The connection with the remote server randomly stops or restarts

 This is a known incident that happens when the Websocket server receives a data message that exceeds its maximum read size.
-You should be able to fix that by setting the `SERVER_MAX_READ_SIZE` variable to a higher value (default is 1024 bytes).
+You should be able to fix that by updating the `SERVER_MAX_READ_SIZE` setting to a higher value (default is 1024 bytes).
 This operation shouldn't cause any problem or impact performances.

 #### I can neither click nor use the keyboard, nothing happens